 Three years after the Nez Perce failed mission to St. Louis, a Methodist Minister, Jason Lee, was sent to be the first to a mission with the Nez Perce.
 Lee ended up settling in the Willamette Valley.
 Later in 1836 two Presbyterian ministers and their wives, Marcus and Narcissa Whitman and Henry and Eliza Spalding, traveled west to establish two Christian missions.
-Marcus and Narcissa settled among the Cayuse Indians just west of Fort Walla Walla just east 25 miles upstream from the Hudson Bay Company called Fort Nez Perce, a place called Waiilatpu and Henry and Eliza settled at a site along Lapwai Creek.
+Marcus and Narcissa settled among the Cayuse Indians just west of Fort Walla Walla at a place called Waiilatpu and Henry and Eliza settled at a site along Lapwai Creek.
 Marcus Whitman also helped set in motion a vast migration of white settlers.
 The first surge of settlers pushed westward by the hundreds in wagon trains along with nearly five thousand head of cattle and horses.
 Whitman led the settlers as far as Ft.
 Walla Walla, from which, most made their way to Oregon.
-The 1844 election of President James Polk, an ardent expansionist, and the Congressional establishment of the Territory of Oregon in 1848, further sowed the seeds of Manifest Destiny thereby changing forever the West and the lives of the Native Americans who lived there (West 2009).
+The 1844 election of President James Polk, an ardent expansionist, and the Congressional establishment of the Territory of Oregon in 1848, further sowed the seeds of Manifest Destiny thereby changing forever the West and the lives of the Indians who lived there (West 2009).